madhankumar028/madhankumar028.github.io/content/pages/about.md

 On a team, I tend to help bring out a clearer sense of purpose and encourage more transparent communication, resulting in better team results and a higher sense of satisfaction for all involved.

-Let’s talk about how I could put my eye for detail, the practice of web standards, and communication skills to work for Solarize.
-Thanks for your consideration.
+Let’s talk about how I could put my eye for detail, the practice of web standards.
+Reach me at madhankumar028@gmail.com!